 Within the nursing community, we saw nurses rapidly exiting their staff positions in 2020 for a chance at making significant money through travel nursing on COVID Units.
-Many are still starting travel nursing in the new year in the pursuit of sizeable paychecks.
+Many are still starting travel nursing with the pursuit of more freedom and better paychecks.

 The unfortunate problem with this mindset is that travel nurses often look at the big bucks they see in job ads, but fail to realize the price these jobs truly take on the person.
 Yes, you can make $10,000 per week for an assignment, but how many hours are you working, what are the conditions, is there adequate PPE?

 New Crisis Agencies have popped up to meet the demands of eager travelers.
 Nurses jumped on the bandwagon only to realize that some agencies may not be what they seem.
 Unfortunately, there have been instances of misrepresented pay structures, bait and switch pay rates, no pay (!!), contract postponements and contract cancellations.
 The integrity of an agency is critical when starting travel nursing.

 In recent years, we have seen a rise in both contract delays and canceled contracts.
 With the pandemic, these are becoming more and more of a problem.
 The NEED for nurses is there, but the agencies and vendors are so overwhelmed that it is hard to get things started on the right foot.

 We know healthcare isn’t always perfect, and finding a great staffing agency isn't always the easiest task.
 There are more than ever, and selecting a good one holds significant weight as it impacts most aspects of your assignment, including your salary, benefits, and overall experience.
 Our partners at Triage Staffing tell it like it is and are here to help.
 If you’re looking for allied or travel nurse jobs, visit Triage's job board or connect with a recruiter today.

 So, you’re still anxious to start the travel adventure.
 Let’s talk about the five most important things to know when starting travel healthcare.